Lokera: Critical reception

 Upon release, "Lokera" was met with widely positive reviews from music critics.
 In his review for Latina, Lucas Villa described Alejandro and Lyanno as "a dream duo" with "alluring vocals" that makes the song "more irresistible".
 He added that "Alejandro will continue to rule the dance floor with 'Lokera' in his arsenal".
 An author of Monitor Latino labeled it "a theme for the party" and named Alejandro "one of the main exponents of urban music in recent years".
 Remezcla's Jeanette Hernandez described "Lokera" as "hot", while Alberto Palao Murcia from Los 40 named it a "collaboration full of rhythm".
+Writing for The Fader, Jordan Darville noted that it "has a red-bloodiness that's as infectious as it is unsavory", naming Lyanno and Brray the "perfect wingmen for the track".
+Ernesto Lechner from Rolling Stone ranked the track as Alejandro's 36th-best song, and Billboard staff listed it among the "7 Essential Tracks" on Saturno.